 What do I have to do while I am at Mississippi College to work toward a degree in Pharmacy?

-You will do your first two years at Mississippi College and then transfer to the University of Mississippi School of Pharmacy (Oxford, MS) to complete a BS in Pharmaceutical Science.
+You will do your first three years at Mississippi College and then transfer to the University of Mississippi School of Pharmacy (Oxford, MS) to complete a BS in Pharmaceutical Science.
 This degree does not allow the practice of Pharmacy.

 - A minimum grade of C in each required course and a cumulative GPA of at least 2.50 on all required pre-pharmacy courses, excluding electives in humanities, fine arts and social sciences;